FidelityInternational/diego-capacity-monitor/README.md

     - report.Message = "I'm sorry Dave I can't show you any data"
     - report.Healthy = false
     - status = http.StatusGone
-- The cellCount is not more than the watercount
+- The cellCount is not more than the watermark count
     - report.Message = "The number of cells needs to exceed the watermark amount!"
     - report.Healthy = false
     - status = http.StatusExpectationFailed